wagtail/wagtail/docs/topics/streamfield.rst

 .. code-block:: html+django

+    {% load wagtailcore_tags %}

     <article>
         {% for block in page.body %}
             {% if block.block_type == 'heading' %}
                 <h1>{{ block.value }}</h1>
             {% else %}
                 <section class="block-{{ block.block_type }}">
-                    {{ block }}
+                    {% include_block block %}
                 </section>
             {% endif %}
         {% endfor %}
     </article>

-Each block type provides its own front-end HTML rendering mechanism, and this is used for the output of ``{{ block }}``.
-For most simple block types, such as CharBlock, this will simply output the field's value, but others will provide their own HTML markup.
-For example, a ListBlock will output the list of child blocks as a ``<ul>`` element (with each child wrapped in an ``<li>`` element and rendered using the child block's own HTML rendering).
+By default, each block is rendered using simple, minimal HTML markup, or no markup at all.
+For example, a CharBlock value is rendered as plain text, while a ListBlock outputs its child blocks in a `<ul>` wrapper.
 To override this with your own custom HTML rendering, you can pass a ``template`` argument to the block, giving the filename of a template file to be rendered.
-This is particularly useful for custom block types derived from StructBlock, as the default StructBlock rendering is simple and somewhat generic:
+This is particularly useful for custom block types derived from StructBlock:

 .. code-block:: python